 c) Dynamic range

-Explanation: Ratio of amplitude of large signal to small signal is termed as dynamic range of system.
+Explanation: Ratio of amplitude of a large signal to small signal is termed as a dynamic range of the system.

 8. What is the relation between static error and static correction?

 a) Static error is negative of static correction

 c) No relation

 d) Both will be always positive

 Explanation: From the definition of static correction and static error, it is clear they both are negative to each other.